swapsmax/sg-money-lender/README.md

-# sg-money-lender
+# SG Money Lender Sample Website
 A HTML/CSS website for a sample SG Money Lender company.
+Created for CS2024 Assignment.